banacodez/Hacker-News-Bot/README.md

 # Hacker News Bot For Telegram Channel and Chat Group.
+This is HN.

 A Python-based Telegram bot that delivers daily updates of top Hacker News stories to your group chat.